 This billion-dollar home is by far the most expensive home on this list.
 Billionaire Mukesh Ambani built this 34-storey skyscraper home for his wife.
 Hard to believe this is a private home but it has to be said the hundreds of staff needed to run the home probably make it feel a little less private.

 Tennessee, United States of America: Space House

-This three-storey ‘Space House’ on Signal Mountain can boast one of the coolest addresses and an even cooler façade.
+This three-story ‘Space House’ on Signal Mountain can boast one of the coolest addresses and an even cooler façade.
 Sometimes referred to as the ‘Flying Saucer House’ it’s become a bit of a tourist attraction, luring people off the nearby Highway 127.
 Probably not the most practical house with its tiny windows but perfect for sci-fi fans who like the dark.

 Ontario, Canada: Just Enough Room Island

 The clue is in the name.
-The little house sits tightly, with no room for error, in the middle of the St. Lawrence river near Ontario.
+The little house sits tightly, with no room for error, in the middle of the St. Lawrence River near Ontario.
 Apparently, it classifies as an island as it has one living tree on it and is the smallest of 1,000 islands in the area.

 Warsaw, Poland: The Keret Home

-For more intriguing features and great value home insurance or car insurance visit FBD.ie.
+For more intriguing features and great value, home insurance or car insurance visit FBD.ie.